Cocaine Nose: Symptoms and Treatments of This Side Effect of Cocaine Abuse

 Coke nose isn’t the only side effect of cocaine use.
 Cocaine can cause a lot of damage to a person in the short and long term.

-What are the Long and Short-Term Effects of Cocaine Abuse?
+What Are the Long and Short-Term Effects of Cocaine Abuse?

 Short-term side effects of cocaine abuse can include: